 The word “Budget” is probably as misunderstood or misinterpreted as the word “Love.”

 When someone says, “I’m on a budget,” they usually mean that they need to conserve cash and can’t afford to spend money for an item.
 It’s a noun and refers to either a mental list they have created in their heads or a physical list of expenses they have written down that constitute their budget.

-Most budget systems aren’t as effective at setting aside specific amounts of money for anticipated expenses, but we can spend with confidence, knowing that all of our financial bases are covered.
+But our budget does, and we can spend with confidence, knowing that all of our financial bases are covered.